Celebrating excellence

 The Oticon Student of the Year for 2018 was Elisha Jawaid.

-With thanks to our Platinum Sponsors:
+With thanks to our Official Conference Sponsors: